CaratacusPotts/Matrix-Sequencer/MatrixV1/README.md

 ## Issues
 There are a few bugs and pooly written code.
 See Code and PCB info files for known issues.
+PCB:  mods needed.
+- I put the I2C pins around the wrong way on the memory (just being a dofus when drawing schematic).
+- Opto's are getting their voltage from the 5V bus - should be teh 3.3V bus.
+Micro might not like that..
+- SD card.
+Never checked to to if it worked
+- SHould add breakout tomake programming the Azoteq chips easier (you need to set teh I2C address different for each - but they are stock with the same address)
 Because the capacative grid is on the top layer, the sensing does not work without a layer of some dielectric.
 I used clear coat enamel spray paint.
 You'll need to put 6-10 thick coats on - to get to a minimum of 0.5mm.
 Ideally more.